Xavier-Shaw/CS207-Digiatal-Design-Project/README.md

 Concept: A implementation of a Morse Code encoder and decoder with buzzer

-Group Member: Xavier, Siri, Hhh
+Group Member: Yuwei Xiao, Sirui Li, Huihui Huang

 Modes: